< Chef Lua

-“Practice more conscious breathing, Mister Bob.
+“Practice more conscious slow breathing, Mister Bob.
+Beautiful breathing is long, slow, deep nasal breathing.
 Whatever you are doing and wherever you are, I think you will enjoy a more calming stillness and better control of your emotions if you become more aware of your breathing and learn to control it better.
 When you control your breathing, you control your mind.
 Be like a dolphin — unlike humans, they breathe consciously, you know.”

 Bob appeared rather confounded following Lua’s impromptu mini-sermon on the simple, mindless act of breathing.